jatu-studiobox/node-red-contrib-node-line-api/README.md

 2. Obtain a Channel Access Token and Channel Secret from your created LINE Messaging API Channel.
 3. Add Messaging API Channel to LINE application.
 4. Initiate webhook node at Node-RED flow.
+5. Configure LINE Messaging API Channel Access Token and Channel Secret in Webhook Node.
-5. Run workflow.
+6. Run workflow.
-6. Bind webhook URL at LINE Messaging API Channel in LINE Developer console by using URL LINE Webhook node URL (full URL).
+7. Bind webhook URL at LINE Messaging API Channel in LINE Developer console by using URL LINE Webhook node URL (full URL).
-7. Send message from added Messaging API Channel (LINE BOT).
+8. Send message from added Messaging API Channel (LINE BOT) at LINE App.
-8. Found Reply Token from request at message events object.
+9. Found Reply Token from request at message events object.
+10. Configure LINE Messaging API Channel Access Token and Channel Secret in Reply Message Node.
-9. Node mode
+11. Setup Node mode
 * Use/Don't use messeage data from wired node.
-* Use/Don't use destination ID data from wired node.
+* Use/Don't use Reply Token from wired node.
-10. Setup other notify options
+12. Setup other notify options
-11. Run workflow
+13. Run workflow
-12. Check result.
+14. Check result.

 #### Input
 Using *msg* object.